These orders empower survivors of domestic violence, but it’s important to know the differences among types of protection and restraining orders.

 - No Contact Provision: Prohibits abuser from any physical contact and verbal communication with the victim (including calling, texting, emailing, stalking, attacking and hitting, in some cases possessing a firearm).
 Some no-contact provisions contain a variety of other requirements, depending on the nature of the offense and the relationship between the parties involved.

-- Stay Away Provision: Orders abuser to stay at least a certain number of yards or feet away from the victim.
+- Stay Away Provision: Orders for abuser to stay at least a certain number of yards or feet away from the victim.

 - Move Out Provision: Requires abuser to move out of a home shared with the victim.
 Firearms Provision: Federal law prohibits the purchase and possession of firearms by those who have been convicted of a “misdemeanor crime of domestic violence,” and/or who are subject to certain domestic violence protective orders.
-Gaps in the federal law are addressed by more comprehensive state laws, though not every state requires the surrender of firearms after the conviction of a domestic violence misdemeanor.
+Gaps in federal law are addressed by more comprehensive state laws, though not every state requires the surrender of firearms after the conviction of a domestic violence misdemeanor.

 Domestic violence is a pattern of behavior characterized by any form of abuse towards an intimate partner, including physical, psychological, sexual, and economic abuse.
 The procedural requirements of filing a protection order are best handled by an experienced lawyer.
 Let a lawyer help you explore your options and ways you can protect yourself and your family.